mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

-11. In the Windows environment variables dialog, create the TNS_ADMIN variable.
+11. In the Windows user environment variables dialog, create the TNS_ADMIN variable.
 Set its value to the directory location where you unzipped the ADB wallet contents.

 ![tns_admin](./images/tns-admin-variable.png)

-Note: The tnsnames.ora net service names will be used to connect to ADB.
+The tnsnames.ora net service names will be used to connect to ADB.

 If you are connecting to multiple ADBs from the same Power BI client machine with a different wallet for each one, add the parameter MY_WALLET_DIRECTORY to the connect descriptor with each descriptor’s specific wallet location.
+Note: Setting this parameter will take precedence over the sqlnet.ora wallet location also.

 For example:

 *adwptr_high = (description= (retry_count=20)(retry_delay=3)(address=(protocol=tcps)(port=1522)(host=adb.us-phoenix-1.oraclecloud.com))(connect_data=(service_name=bk8ui2h_adwptr_high.adwc.oraclecloud.com))(security=(ssl_server_cert_dn="CN=adwc.uscom-east-1.oraclecloud.com, OU=Oracle BMCS US, O=Oracle Corporation, L=Redwood City, ST=California, C=US")(**MY_WALLET_DIRECTORY=C:\DATA\WALLET\Wallet_ADWPTR**)))*